Cravsi/sokatoa/README.md

 # Sokatoa

-For my **Portfolio Project 2** on **Code Institute's 5 Project Course** I have created this fun and informational website focused on teaching student's some foundational trigonometic principles.
-The site includes useful notes and quizes to reinforce the student's learning
+For my **Portfolio Project 2** on **Code Institute's 5 Project Course** I have created this informational website focused on teaching students some foundational trigonometic principles.
+The site includes useful notes and a quiz to reinforce the student's learning.

 Link to deployed [site](https://cravsi.github.io/sokatoa/).